Hannah Chazin

 Biography

-Chazin’s current research focuses on how human-animal relationships shaped systems of value and political power and inequality in the past and how these relationships can be investigated materially through archaeology.
-She is also deeply interested in rigorously understanding how archaeologists use material sciences to generate understandings of the past, present, and future.
+Chazin’s current research focuses on animals' role in shaping systems of value and political power and inequality in the past; and how these roles can be investigated materially through archaeology.
+Her work also explores how archaeologists use material sciences to generate understandings of the past, present, and future.

-She is finishing work on a book, Live Stock and Dead Things: Zoopolitics between domestication and modernity (University of Chicago Press), that uses new archaeological interpretations of human-animal relations in the Late Bronze Age South Caucasus to pull apart the deep-seated narratives that seek the origins of contemporary forms of inequality and instrumental relations with nonhuman animals in the deeper past of animal domestication.
+Her recent book, Live Stock and Dead Things: Zoopolitics between domestication and modernity (University of Chicago Press 2024), uses new archaeological interpretations of human-animal relations in the Late Bronze Age South Caucasus to pull apart the deep-seated narratives that seek the origins of contemporary forms of inequality and instrumental relations with nonhuman animals in the deeper past.
 Taking an innovative approach to zooarchaeological data, the book demonstrates how post-Neolithic, "pre-modern" herding societies were a space of potential -- one where the capacities of both humans and herd animals were altered by novel material-semiotic practices and multispecies labor relations, creating value beyond calories or "cash".

 Questioning the ways that archaeological methods (and story-telling more broadly) assume links between the past and present, it argues that herds and herders in the Late Bronze Age were not a middle point between domestication and modernity.
 The unexpected nature of the entanglements documented for the Late Bronze Age highlights how humans' relationships with domesticated herd animals in the deeper past did not funnel towards a singular future, marked by instrumental exploitation and inequality, and emphasizes the need to rethink how we link the present and the past (and the future) through our stories about human-animal relationships.